bterwijn/memory_graph/README.md

 ![mutable2.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/mutable2.png)

-a graph showing `a` and `b` share data
+a graph showing `a` and `b` share values

 </td></tr></table>

-The fact that `a` and `b` share data can not be verified by printing the lists.
+The fact that `a` and `b` share values can not be verified by printing the lists.
 It can be verified by comparing the identity of both variables using the `id()` function or by using the `is` comparison operator as shown in the program output below, but this quickly becomes impractical for larger programs.
 ```{verbatim}
 a: 4, 3, 2, 1
 b: 4, 3, 2, 1
 ids: 126432214913216 126432214913216
 identical?: True
 ```
-A better way to understand what data is shared is to draw a graph using [memory_graph](https://pypi.org/project/memory-graph/).
+A better way to understand what values are shared is to draw a graph using [memory_graph](https://pypi.org/project/memory-graph/).

 # Chapters #